lambda-feedback/user-documentation/docs/developer/evaluation_functions/quickstart.md

 ## Getting Setup for Development

 1. Get the code on your local machine (Using github desktop or the `git` cli)
-	- For new functions: create and clone a new repository using the [boilerplate template](https://github.com/lambda-feedback/Evaluation-Function-Boilerplate)
+	- For new functions: create and clone a new repository using the [boilerplate template](https://github.com/lambda-feedback/Evaluation-Function-Boilerplate). **Make sure the new repository is set to public (it needs access to organisation secrets)**.
 	- For existing functions: please make your changes on a new separate branch
 2. *If you are creating a new function*, you'll need to set it's name (as it will be deployed) in the `config.json` file, available in the root directory.
 	- The name must be unique.
 To view existing grading functions, go to: